-Lofty New Years resolutions for 2019?
+Lofty New Years resolutions?

 Believe it or not, the path to success might not be as hard as you think.

 Recent data suggests Americans are increasingly turning to an unexpected source to achieve their goals:

 And, to the surprise of skeptics, their strategy’s working.

 Could Medical Marijuana Be The Best Life Hack of the New Year?

 According to the Florida Department of Health, as of December 13 2019, over 293,000 Floridians currently use medical marijuana – and the number is climbing.
 Fast.